moniquesouzam/moniquesouzam/README.md

 - 👀 I’m interested in problem-solving and drawing insight from data that can help build actionable solutions.

-- 🔭 I’m currently working on [NYC Evictions Analysis](https://github.com/moniquesouzam/NYC-Evictions-Analysis) and [Covid Analysis](https://github.com/moniquesouzam/covid-analysis-SQLproject).
+- 🔭 I’m currently working on [Covid Analysis](https://github.com/moniquesouzam/covid-analysis-SQLproject) and NYC Evictions Analysis.

 - 🌱 I’m currently learning python, pandas, seaborn, numpy and matplotlib.